 Pitman Grove and the Pitman Grove Auditorium were entered in the New Jersey Register of Historic Places on July 20, 1976 and in the National Register of Historic Places on August 19, 1977.
 To preserve the Grove's uniqueness, the Borough adopted a historic district ordinance.

 To preserve the Grove's uniqueness, an historic district ordinance has been adopted.
 Before any exterior changes can be made, property owners within the district must obtain a Certificate of Appropriateness from the Building Inspector's Office in Borough Hall or call 589-2433.

 The business section of Pitman runs along Broadway.
 Many stores line both sides of this street.
 One can find antiques shops, clothing stores, book stores, card and gift shops, convenience stores and more.
 The Broadway Theater is also located on Broadway; This theater is known for its elaborate architecture, chandeliers and old fashioned balcony and seating boxes.
 It was built in the early 1920's.
 The Pitman Chamber of Commerce is composed of over 120 local businesses.

 Pitman is a walking district; it uses no buses to transport students.
-There are three neighborhood elementary schools serving students in grades K to 5, one middle school for students in grades 6 to 8, and a high school for students in grades 9 to 12.
+There is one early education school serving students in grades Pre-K to 1, one elementary school for students in grades 2 to 6, and a junior/senior high school for students in grades 7 to 12.
 The student enrollment is approximately 1,700.
 The schools are run by an elected seven member school board, who serve without pay.
 The board offices are located on Hudson Avenue.
-The school district has its own Website!
+Please visit our district's Website